BHQST/Qproject/README.md

 <h1 align="center">Community</h1>

- - There isna community discussion board created now.
+ - There is a community discussion board created now.
  - Have ideas or questions?
 [Join the Discussion](https://github.com/BHQST/Q_Project/discussions) to connect with others and share your thoughts!

 ***